HOW FEDERAL JOBS ARE FILLED

 SOURCES OF ELIGIBLES

-In filling competitive service jobs, agencies can generally choose from among 3 groups of candidates:
+In filling competitive service jobs, agencies can still generally choose from among 3 groups of candidates:

 - A list of eligibles who have civil service status consist of applicants who are eligible for noncompetitive movement within the competitive service because they either now are or were serving under career-type appointments in the competitive service.
 These individuals are selected under agency merit promotion procedures and can receive an appointment by promotion, reassignment, transfer, or reinstatement.